alchrabas/blog/content/jeden-z-dziesieciu-vol2.md

 A: Seven

 Q: Who painted "The School of Athens"?
-A: Leonardo da Vinci (my first mistake, the correct answer was Rafael Santi)
+A: Rafael Santi (my first mistake, I've said Leonardo da Vinci even though I was pretty sure it's not him)

 Q: In which city reigned king Sisyphus?
 A: Corinth

 Q: Who constructed a steam locomotive called "Rocket"?
-A: I gave no answer (correct answer was Stevenson)
+A: Stevenson (I gave no answer.
+Apparently, I've read Stevenson's Rocket was in Science Museum in London till 2018, but I visited it in 2019)

 Q: Which format of paper is bigger: A1 or B1?
-A: A1 (the correct answer was B1)
+A: B1 (I said A1, probably misled by the fact that it's numbers that go in reverse order)

 # Video